auth0-lab/auth0-ai-python/packages/auth0-ai-langchain/README.md

 ## Calling APIs On User's Behalf

-The `Auth0AI.with_token_vault` function exchanges user's refresh token taken, by default, from the runnable configuration (`config.configurable._credentials.refresh_token`) for a Token Vault access token with the third-party.
+The `Auth0AI.with_token_vault` function exchanges user's refresh token taken, by default, from the runnable configuration (`config.configurable._credentials.refresh_token`) for a Token Vault access token that is valid to call a third-party API.

 Full Example of [Calling APIs On User's Behalf](https://github.com/auth0-lab/auth0-ai-python/tree/main/examples/calling-apis/langchain-examples).